-Apparently, all you have to do is reply to those peeps with your affiliate link and a stack of commissions land in your pocket with little effort on your part.
+Apparently, you just reply to those peeps with your affiliate link and a stack of commissions land in your pocket with little effort.

 But you’ll find out the truth in a few shakes of a lamb’s tail, buddy!

-When someone joins ‘MV’ via your referral link, they must agree to purchase any future JVZoo and Clickbank products from INSIDE their ‘MV’ members’ area.
+When someone joins via your referral link, they must agree to purchase any JVZoo and Clickbank products from INSIDE their ‘MV’ members’ area.

 That’s when your bank account goes KA-CHING!